How Can Stoicism Change Your Life in 10 Ways

 6. You’ll Develop Unshakable Discipline

-Stoicism encourages consistency and self-control.
-Marcus Aurelius’ Meditations is filled with reminders to act according to your principles, even when it’s hard.
-Discipline leads to mastery over your impulses.
-You can also learn about Stoic discipline in our guide on Stoic principles for self-confidence.
+Stoicism encourages consistency and self‑control.
+Discipline helps you act according to your principles even when it’s hard.
+You can explore this further in our guide on Stoic principles for self‑confidence.

 How to Apply: